rcins/afk-bloons-xp-farm-v2/Bloons XP Deflation Script/ReadMe.txt

 If you have a different resolution use the CoordinateLocation.py file and replace the coordinates needed.

 Known Bugs:
 Alchemist not upgrading once every 10 or so runs, this won't break the code you just miss out on a couple minutes of xp.
+(Fixed I Believe)